jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 julia> ECOS_jll.artifact_dir
 "/Users/oscar/.julia/artifacts/2addb75332eff5a1657b46bb6bf30d2410bc7ecf"
 ```
-The name of the last folder is important and we will need it later.
+The name of the last folder is important, and we will need it later.

 !!! tip
     This path may be different on other machines.